-Council conducts indexation each year and revalues the land under road every three years in line with the Valuer General's revaluation schedule, which will be in the 2025/2026 financial year.
+Council revalues the land under road very 3 years in line with the Valuer General's revaluation schedule, which will be in the 2025/2026 financial year.

 Community Land

 Council conducted the revaluation for the community land on 30 June 2023.
 Council used the valuer general's value to dertermine the fair value of the community land.